 In Heritage House of Marshall Health & Rehabilitation, 22.67% of Patients use Anti-Anxiety Medication

-This metric gauges the percent of long-term residents who are prescribed antianxiety drugs.
-These medications are prescribed to patients experiencing anxiety and depression.

-Managing Depression Among Residents

-**NOW**

-In Heritage House of Marshall Health & Rehabilitation, 22.67% of Patients use Anti-Anxiety Medication

-This tells you the percent of long-term care patients which were prescribed antianxiety drugs.
-These drugs are generally used to treat patients experiencing anxiety or depression.
+This datapoint indicates the percent of long-term care patients which were prescribed antianxiety drugs.
+These medications are commonly used to treat patients suffering from depression or anxiety.

 Managing Depression Among Residents